onlinedevschool/guides/source/build-a-vending-machine.md

 ["Cocoa Cola", 20]
 ```

-Oh the fucking agany of it all!
+Oh the fucking agony of it all!

 But seriously, it isn't that hard because we are using Ruby.
 Ruby is great for lazy bastards like myself!